Baqend/guide/src/topics/speed-kit/index.md

 When creating a refresh filter you have several options to specify, which content should be refreshed.
 As default, all content will be refreshed.
 As first you can choose which kind of content should be affected by the appropriate filter.
-Therefore a list of possible content types (Document, Style, Script, etc.) is provided to you.
+Therefore a list of possible content types (HTML, CSS, JavaScript, etc.) is provided to you.
 The second option allows you to specify the URL´s to be handled by the refresh filter.
-These URL's can be entered in a specific way like `https://www.baqend.com` or by using a prefix like `https://www.baqend.com/assets/*` (refresh all files under "/assets/").
+These URL's can be entered in a specific way like `https://www.baqend.com` or by using a prefix like `https://www.baqend.com/assets/*` (refresh all files under `https://www.baqend.com/assets/`).

 As an advanced setting, it is also possible writing your own [MongoDB Query](https://docs.mongodb.com/manual/tutorial/query-documents/) to address more complex scenarios.
 In the following, you can see which attributes are addressable within your individual query.